 Stormwater Program Participation: Interested in finding out more about progress in the stormwater program?
-Attend the quarterly EQCC meetings to get updates on progress and program goals.
+Attend the EQCC meetings to get updates on progress and program goals.
 All Devens RFTA community members are invited to attend.
-The next EQCC meeting, and Stormwater Program Review will be announced upon after consultation with the Command Schedule.
+Information about the next EQCC meeting will be announced on the Devens RFTA website.
+Stay tuned for more details!